ryanheise/audio_service/README.md

 ## How does this plugin work?

 You encapsulate your audio code in a background task which runs in a special isolate that continues to run when your UI is absent.
-Your background task implements callbacks to respond to playback requests coming from your Flutter UI, headset buttons, the lock screen, notification, iOS control center and smart watches:
+Your background task implements callbacks to respond to playback requests coming from your Flutter UI, headset buttons, the lock screen, notification, iOS control center, car displays and smart watches:

 ![audio_service_callbacks](https://user-images.githubusercontent.com/19899190/84386442-b305cc80-ac34-11ea-8c2f-1b4cb126a98d.png)